 |Welcome to the Infamous Blue Room Crossword page, the only collection

-of crosswords on the Web where knowledge of roleplaying games, cooking,
+of crosswords I know of where knowledge of roleplaying games, cooking,

 and giant Japanese monsters are your keys to success!
 Be warned - these

 aren't ordinary puzzles!
 Read How the Crossword